benhowes/VHDL-mu0/readme.md

 Programming the processor
 ---
 In order to program, simply use the command listings handed out in the lecture and start your commands from location 0.
-I have been a bit eager to get this info up, but I know that ADD, LDA, STO and JMP are fully functional.
 For faster debugging I limited the memory to 1K (x16).
-This is intended for use in model sim!
+This is intended for use in model sim, though should work in any simulation package.

-What you can do with it
----
-1. Make or port existing programs to the processor.
-2. Time them.
-3. Make buffers and caches; new data paths; various other things to speed up the processor and re test!
+I am in the process of making a compiler/emulator which is in the compiler-dev branch and will be essentially be the lanuage which is used for the bristol coms22201 unit and will be based on antrl.